yiisoft/db/docs/en/queries/bind-parameters.md

 ## Bind value

 `BindValue()` binds a value to a parameter.
-It is recommended to use this method to bind parameter values to ensure the security of your application.
+It's recommended to use this method to bind parameter values to ensure the security of your application.

 For example, the following code binds the value `1` to the named placeholder `:id`.